 Another important part of the questionnaire was connected with the interviewees' own children.
 The intention was to verify whether the children might have friends with a migration background.
 An additional connected question was focused on what the interviewees think about schools with mixed groups of nationalities.
 The majority took the view that mixed schools would be a good thing.
 Due to the curious attitude of children towards new things there would be a win-win situation of both sides.
 The children with migration background would be integrated better and learn the language faster while the German or Polish pupils would have the chance to meet the people and not to let prejudices grow in their minds.
 Those are the arguments many people gave supporting the system of mixed classes, and thinking of it as a possibility to have a voluntary contact to migrants.
-Opponents of the system said that mixed classes would be greater than the locals and someone should have an eye on the fact, that all pupils should be on the same level to keep a good learning atmosphere.
+Opponents of the system said that mixed classes would become a problem for the local pupils if the proportion of migrants would be greater than the locals and someone should have an eye on the fact, that all pupils should be on the same level to keep a good learning atmosphere.
 So being in class with too many migrants could also provide a separation in two groups and contact would become more forced.
 As one interviewee said: